Things to do during Spring & during your Hudson Valley Spring Break

 - Untermyer Gardens, Yonkers – Untermyer Park and Gardens is a historic 43-acre city public park, located in Yonkers, New York in Westchester County, just north of New York City.
 The park is a remnant of Samuel J. Untermyer’s 150-acre estate “Greystone”.
 (Open daily: 9am – 4pm) Admission: Free

 - Chuang Yen Monastery, Carmel – Home to the largest indoor statue of Buddha in the Western Hemisphere, a visit to the monastery & the grounds is the perfect place to unwind and explore.
-(Springtime re-opening plans: End of Spring 2021) Admission: Free
+(Springtime re-opening is TBD) Admission: Free

 - Bannerman Castle, Beacon – If there is one thing you should do this spring, this should be the one.
-Ferry rides to the island and tours from Beacon and Newburgh begin in May 2021.
-(Open select days/times) Ferry/Tour: $40
+Ferry rides to the island and tours from Beacon and Newburgh begin in April 29th, 2023.
+(Open select days/times)

-- Bridge Music at the Mid-Hudson Bridge, Highland & Poughkeepsie – This is one of the most unique experiences you can have in the Mid-Hudson Valley region.
+- Bridge Music at the Mid-Hudson Bridge, Highland & Poughkeepsie – This is one of the most unique experiences you can have in the Mid-Hudson Valley region (Open April 1st).
 Located down the road from the Walkway over the Hudson State Historic Park, listening to bridge music on the Mid-Hudson Bridge is a great way to spend a warm, sunny Hudson Valley spring afternoon.
 (Open daily) Admission: Free

 - Museum Village, Monroe – This open-air historical museum showcases how life was in the 19th century.
 Visit the School House, Print shop, Broom Shop, Candle Shop, Blacksmith, Log Cabin, Weave Shop, Farm Tools, Firehouse, Livery, Drug Store, and Natural History Buildings, which has one of three complete mastodon skeletons in the world!
-(Open April 24th) Admission: $15
+(Open in April)

 - Catskill Animal Sanctuary, Saugerties – This unique place houses more than 300 animals.
 They are lucky enough to call Catskill Animal Sanctuary home.
-Due to the pandemic, starting March 2021, Private Tours will be available for Sanctuary Members only.
+Tour options include: Regular Tour and a Family Focused Tour.
 Tour fees apply.

-- Opus 40, Saugerties – One of the best places to visit in Ulster County, Opus 40 is the representation of one man’s dedication to creating an outdoor sculpture like no other.
-(Open April 2nd)
+- Opus 40, Saugerties – One of the best places to visit in Ulster County, Opus 40 is the representation of one man’s dedication to creating an outdoor sculpture like no other (Open starting April 8th)

 - Widow Jane Mine, Rosendale – The mine and the Snyder Estate are open for self-guided tours.
 Self-guided tour brochures are available on the Entrance Kiosk and a small donation is appreciated.
 (Open) Suggested Donation: Adult $5 – Family $10 – Student $2